neyocloud/swiggy-clone-b/README.md

-In the screenshots above, you can see our two workflow jobs in GitHub Actions.
-The first job runs on ubuntu latest and performs the build, analysis, and scanning steps.
-The second job then deploys to AWS EKS and notifies Slack.
-Both jobs have succeeded, indicating our pipeline worked end-to-end.
+In the screenshots above, you can see my two workflow jobs in GitHub Actions.
+The first job runs on ubuntu-latest and performs the build, analysis, and scanning steps.
+The second job then deploys to AWS EKS and sends a Slack notification.
+Both jobs succeeded, which confirms that my pipeline worked end-to-end.

 Pipeline Validation and Verification

-After the pipeline ran, we performed a few checks to validate that everything worked as expected:
+After the pipeline ran, I performed a few checks to validate that everything worked as expected:

-GitHub Actions Logs: We reviewed the workflow run in GitHub Actions (as shown in the screenshots) to ensure each step completed.
-The logs confirmed that SonarQube analysis was successful (the scanner reported results to our SonarQube server), Trivy scans completed (with output of any findings), the Docker image built and pushed without errors, and the Kubernetes deployment was applied.
-Seeing green checkmarks on all steps and jobs is a good sign that the CI/CD pipeline executed flawlessly.
+**GitHub Actions Logs:** I reviewed the workflow run in GitHub Actions (as shown in the screenshots) to ensure every step completed successfully.
+The logs confirmed that my SonarQube analysis was successful (the scanner reported results to my SonarQube server), my Trivy scans completed (with findings printed where applicable), the Docker image built and pushed without errors, and the Kubernetes deployment was applied.
+Seeing green checkmarks across all steps and jobs showed me that the CI/CD pipeline executed correctly.

-SonarQube Dashboard: We logged into SonarQube and checked the project dashboard.
-The latest analysis corresponding to the pipeline run was present.
-We could see metrics like code coverage (if configured), code smells, vulnerabilities, etc., giving us confidence in code quality.
-SonarQube integration means any new issue introduced by a commit would be visible here immediately.
+**SonarQube Dashboard:** I logged into SonarQube and checked my project dashboard.
+The latest analysis from the pipeline run was visible.
+I could see metrics like code smells, bugs, vulnerabilities, and other quality indicators, which gave me confidence in the stability and maintainability of my code.
+With SonarQube integrated, any new issue introduced by a commit would appear here immediately.

 <img width="1226" height="732" alt="image" src="https://github.com/user-attachments/assets/472f4fab-01b6-438d-b798-10fec36ebf7a" />

-Kubernetes Resources: We used kubectl to verify the application is running in the EKS cluster......
+Kubernetes Resources: i used kubectl to verify the application is running in the EKS cluster......

 ```